Horse Fly Control

 horse flies identification how to get rid of horse flies

-Before proceeding with treatment, it is important to first correctly identify the pest in question and confirm that it is indeed a Horse Fly.
+Before proceeding with treatment, it is important to correctly identify the pest in question and confirm that it is indeed a horse fly.
 Careless identification can lead to using the wrong treatment products, which is ineffective and a waste of time and money.
 Here are some key characteristics of house flies so you know what they look like:

-• Horse Flies can often be confused with the common housefly except that they are much larger and have a horn-shaped antenna.
+• Horse flies can often be confused with the common housefly, except they are much larger and have a horn-shaped antenna.

-• They can grow up to 1.25 inches in length and their bodies vary in color from grey, black, or brown.
+• They can grow up to 1.25 inches in length, and their bodies vary in color from grey to black or brown.

-• What is perhaps the best identifier of the insect being a Horse Fly is that they bite.
+• Perhaps the best identifier of the insect being a horse fly is that they bite.
 They are bloodsuckers and will readily bite horses and other large animals and even humans.

-• Horse fly bites are really painful for livestock and horses and you will be able to notice the markings left behind on your animals where they are gathered.
+• Horse fly bites are painful for livestock and horses, and you will be able to notice the markings left behind on your animals when they are gathered.

-Use the image and description above to correctly identify Horse Flies on your property.
-If you are not sure, contact us with a high-quality image of the pest and we will help you try to properly identify the insect.
+Use the image and description above to correctly identify horse flies on your property.
+If you are not sure, contact us with a high-quality image of the pest, and we will help you try to identify the insect properly.

 Inspection